John Kani: Other recognition and awards

-On 20 February 2010, Kani received a SAFTA Life Time award.
+On 20 February 2010, Kani received a SAFTA Lifetime award.
 He has also received the Avanti Hall of Fame Award from the South African film, television, and advertising industries, an M-Net Plum award and a Clio award in New York.
 Other awards include the Hiroshima Peace Culture Foundation Award for the year 2000 and the Olive Schreiner Prize for 2005.
 He was voted 51st in the Top 100 Great South Africans in 2004.

 In 2006, he was awarded an honorary doctorate by the University of Cape Town.

-Nelson Mandela Metropolitan University appointed him an honorary Doctor of Philosophy in 2013.
+In 2013, Nelson Mandela Metropolitan University appointed him an honorary Doctor of Philosophy.

-In 2016 Kani received the national honour of the Order of Ikhamanga in Silver, for his "Excellent contributions to theatre and, through this, the struggle for a non-racial, non-sexist and democratic South Africa".
+In 2016, Kani received the national honour of the Order of Ikhamanga in Silver, for his "Excellent contributions to theatre and, through this, the struggle for a non-racial, non-sexist and democratic South Africa".

 The main theatre of the Market Theatre complex in Newtown, Johannesburg, has been renamed The John Kani Theatre in his honour.

-In 2020 he was awarded an honorary doctorate by the University of the Witwatersrand Recently, in 2021, John Kani has been conferred the Da Vinci Laureate by The Da Vinci Institute.
+In 2020, he was awarded an honorary doctorate by the University of the Witwatersrand.

+In 2021, Kani was conferred as the Da Vinci Laureate by The Da Vinci Institute.

+In 2023, he was awarded an Honorary OBE from British Government for services to drama.